Project overview

-In January 2021, we will also be hosting an online panel event in which a range of experts will meet to discuss their different angles on the text, rooted in their own research and practice.
+We hosted an online panel event in January 2021 where a range of experts met to discuss their different angles on the text, rooted in their own research and practice.
 This will then form the basis for a set of resources that will help a wide range of people to read Fratelli Tutti fruitfully in the context of their life and work, which will be produced in spring, 2021.

 David Cahill reflects on the significance of Fratelli Tutti for chaplaincy in prisons and afterwards